ids-s1-21/project-pipingHot/README.md

 This gives us the sensitivity of the model as 62.5% and a specificity of 83.9%.[^5]

-The accuracy of the model is 82.9% - which basically measures how well our model identified people who had a stroke and who did not.[^6] The AUC is 81.6% which is good because the model is better at distingishing between people who have had a stroke and those who have not.
+The accuracy of the model is 82.9% - which basically measures how well our model identified people who had a stroke and who did not.[^6] The AUC is 81.6% which is good because the model is better at distinguishing between people who have had a stroke and those who have not.
 We also did a 10 fold cross validation to avoid over fitting, from which we got the average accuracy of our model as 95% and average AUC as 82.6%.

 [^5]: All figures given to 1 decimal place